Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m7/readme.md

     ## Part 1
  ## 1
-Downloaded and installed mysql server on the VM shown below
+Downloaded and installed mysql server on the VM as shown below

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m7/001.png)